a tool to build videos out of scientific calculations

 Other non-standard libraries such as SUNDIALS or Readline are optional.
 See both the projects wasora and besssugo relies on.

-bazaar repositoryIf you plan to contribute to besssugo, modify its sources or just want to get updated versions easily, you will need to branch the development tree of besssugo, which is hosted at Launchpad using bazaar as a control revision tool.
-The besssugo tree can be browsed online or branched into a local copy with
+mercurial repositoryIf you plan to contribute to besssugo, modify its sources or just want to get updated versions easily, you will need to clone the development tree of besssugo, which is hosted at Bitbucket using Mercurial a the version control system (note that series 0.2.x used to be hosted at Launchpad using bazaar).
+The besssugo tree can be browsed online or cloned into a local copy with

 First, download the source code, uncompress, configure, make, check, install and go to examples directory: